Jolsho/bullet_ledger/libs/bullet_db/README.md

 Together, these methods provide enough functionality to explore modified versions of canonical state,  merge new states into the canonical one, and prune useless versions—  all of which comprise a blockchain.

-You may have noticed the absence of **Generate_proof**.
+You may have noticed the absence of `generate_proof()`.
 That is intentional.
 Its explanation depends on understanding what a Commitment actually is,  and it will be covered later.

 ---